-Some years back, we had a “Special Report” on Stanley Milford, an official law enforcement officer for the Navajo Nation on its massive 2,700-square-mile reservation spanning several states, especially Arizona.
+Some years back, we had a “Special Report” on Stanley Milford, an official law enforcement officer for the Navajo Nation on its massive 2,700-square-mile reservation spanning several states, Utah, New Mexico, and Arizona.

-The reason for our interest: Milford, once the senior investigator for the nation’s white-collar crime unit, now partnered with another official overseeing the Special Projects Unit, whose responsibilities included investigating reports of the paranormal or supernatural.
+The reason for our interest: Milford, once the senior investigator for that nation’s white-collar crime unit, had for many years after partnered with another officer to form what they called the Special Projects Unit, whose responsibilities included investigating reports of the paranormal.

-That’s right: the Navajos had a special united to look into everything from ghosts and UFOs to possessions, poltergeists, cryptids (“big foot,” ghostly cats) to phantom hitchhiklers.
+That’s right: the Navajos had a special unit to look into everything from ghosts and UFOs to possession, poltergeists, cryptids (ghostly cats, phantom dogs, “big foot”) to phantom hitchhikers.

-Interviewing left little doubt that Milford was both a good investigator and a sober one.
+Interviewing him left us with little doubt that Milford and his partner, Jon Doiver, were both good investigators and sober ones.

-It also left no doubt–as evidenced in his can’t-put-it-down new book, The Paranormal Ranger—that remarkable phenomena occur in that part of the U.S., no doubt propelled in large part by the mysticism of Native America forebearers.
+It also left no doubt—as evidenced in his can’t-put-it-down new book, The Paranormal Ranger—which has even drawn notice from The New York Times—that remarkable phenomena occur in that part of the U.S. to a chilling degree, no doubt propelled in large part by the arcane mysticism of Native American forebearers.

-This is supposedly an entity that is/was human (usually a medicine man or, take heed, “witch doctor”) but can transmogrify into various forms.
+This is supposedly an entity that is human (usually a medicine man or, take heed, “witch doctor”) but can transmogrify into various forms (read: demon).

 One thing is without question: reports of paranormal phenomena are rife around Native American burial spots as well as former settlements across North America.